Taha991/UrWave-Assessment/README.md

 ## Additional Notes

 - Ensure the backend and frontend are running simultaneously to test all features.
-- For login issues, check the seeded user credentials in the database:
+- For login issues, check the seeded user credentials in the database.
-  - Admin credentials: `admin@email.com` / `123456`
-- Verify the connection string in the backend project's `appsettings.json` matches your SQL Server setup.
+- Validate that server-side pagination is functional by testing endpoints with query parameters.
+- Review and test role-based restrictions for Admin and Customer users.

+## Key Enhancements

+1. **Onion Architecture**: Provides separation of concerns through layers for Core, Application, Infrastructure, and API.
+2. **JWT Authentication**: Secure user authentication with token-based mechanism.
+3. **Server-Side Pagination**: Efficient data handling for large datasets.
+4. **Role-Based Access Control**: Enhanced security and tailored user experiences.